Stratified categories, geometric fixed points and a generalized Arone-Ching theorem: The free semiadditive -category on a group

 \section{The free semiadditive $\iy$-category on a group}

-This appendix is devoted to proving Theorem \ref{thm:Gadd}, which we restate here (with slightly different notation) for convenience: \begin{thm} Let $G$ be a group, regarded as a category in the usual way.
+This appendix is devoted to proving Theorem \ref{thm:Gadd}, which we restate here (with slightly different notation) for convenience: \begin{thm} Let $G$ be an (ordinary) groupoid.
 Then $A^{eff}(G^\amalg)$ is the free semiadditive $\iy$-category on $G$: for any semiadditive $\iy$-category $\mb{C}$, the natural inclusion induces an equivalence of categories

+\end{thm} First, we note that we may assume $G$ is connected.
+Indeed, having proved this, the general case will follow from the fact that if $(\mc{M}_i)_{i \in I}$ is an $I$-indexed family of orbital categories, then

+We will further assume that our connected groupoid has only one object, and denote the corresponding group, too, by $G$.